-Paint departments lose quality and time when gun cleaning, solvent/water handling, mixing-room routines, and waste control are not structured.
+Paint departments lose quality and time when spray guns, waterborne or solvent cleaning, wheel washing, mixing-room routines, and waste control are handled as separate tasks instead of one workflow.

 Paint department guide